-Originally from Arkansas, Carl is choosing to build his home in Florida, for its proximity to the VA and the active lifestyle and sports available to him throughout the year.
+Originally from Arkansas, Carl chose to build his home in Florida, for its proximity to the VA and the active lifestyle and sports available to him throughout the year.
 An avid outdoorsman, Carl enjoys hunting, kayaking and fishing.
 He is also a member of several shooting leagues at ranges in his community and is the President of his HOA.
-He is currently working as a firearms instructor and as a range officer.
-He spends much of his time working with a non-profit, Learn to Shoot Again, teaching adaptive shooting.
+He is currently pursuing his bachelor’s in mechanical engineering and spends much of his time working with a non-profit, Learn to Shoot Again, teaching adaptive shooting.

 Carl would like Homes For Our Troops’ supporters to know they are making a difference in his life and in the lives of many other injured Veterans.
 “The financial security that comes with not having a mortgage takes a huge weight off the shoulders of Veterans and their families,” he says.